 Peace Table for Asia in Auroville

 The 29th of February 1996 marked the inauguration of the third Peace Table, placed in Auroville.
 The 29th of February was called by the Mother 'The Golden Day", for on this day in 1956 the manifestation of the Supramental took place upon earth.
 "There have been all kinds of predictions, by all kinds of prophets; it had been said, 'There will be a new heaven and a new earth, a new race will be born, the world will be transformed.'
 On this day, a new world was born."

 It was on this date, 29th February 1996, that the Table of Peace was installed in the City of the Future, where the Centre of Indian Culture graciously received it on behalf of Auroville.
-Later the Table of Peace was moved to its permanent location in the Hall of Peace in the Unity Pavilion .
+On the 11th of February 2014 the Table of Peace was moved to its permanent location in the Hall of Peace in the Unity Pavilion .